 Snow Shovel – (Best Selling Snow Shovels from Ames and True Temper on Amazon)

 Small Tips for Using & Maintaining Your Shovels

 A few small tips I gleaned from my time spent with the AMES folks:

-Protecting your steel blade tools: Shovels historically could have been found being stored in a bucket of oil-mixed sand.
-Today we might reach for WD-40 for storage between uses.
+Protecting your steel blade tools – Historically, we’ve stored shovels in a bucket of oil-mixed sand.
+Today, we might reach for, say, WD-40 for storage between uses.
 “In my eyes, though,” as Maffei points out, “a thin layer of rust actually acts as a decent protectant.”
 (Check my Guide to Home Maintenance Oils and Lubricants for more.)

-Priming your snow shovels: I know not on anyone’s mind right now but you may have heard some of the home remedies for minimizing the sticking of snow to your snow shovel.
-WD40, Teflon Spray, PAM – but the single best tip the team offers – get the shovel out early, let them sit out in the cold and, essentially, prime.
+Priming your snow shovels – There are many home remedies for minimizing the sticking of snow to your snow shovel: WD40, Teflon Spray, PAM.
+But the single best tip the team offers – get the shovel out early, let it sit out in the cold and, essentially, prime.

 Happy Shoveling. ~jb